 Generation Z have the Entrepreneurial Dream - They are 55% more likely to want to start a side business than Millennials in the firehouse.
 And 72% of high school students say that they want to start a business.
 This can be tied back to many of their traits of independence and desire for financial success.
 They are highly motivated and willing to work hard to achieve their dreams.
 They are likely to soak up as much knowledge as they can get about the job and take on many different challenges as they pursue starting their new career.
 With dreams of running the show or circus from the front corner office.

 Generation Z believe it or not like Face To Face Communications - You may have just gotten used to your Millennial employees preferring to communicate via email or other forms of technology, but be prepared to switch it up.
 Generation Z likes to talk face to face.
 50% of Generation Z said they prefer in-person discussion over instant messaging or email.
 This can be attributed to the negative attention they’ve seen Millennials get over their reliance on technology.
 Be prepared for regular in-person meetings with your Gen Z firefighters to discuss their work as well as their future professional development.
 Make no excuses, those who struggle often are unwilling to understand the challenges, obstructions, and limited beliefs of themselves and those they are charged to lead.
 With the right mindset, these firefighters can take your organization to new heights!
 Just when you think you got the Millennials figured out Mother Nature throws the salty old Fire Chief a curve ball in human behavior.

-Billy Greenwood is a 26 year veteran of the fire service and FDIC International presenter.
-Understanding Cultural Diffusion with “Generation Z” is just one module of his Extreme Leadership Series; Putting Out Fires Within Your Firehouse.
+Billy Greenwood is a 28 year veteran of the fire service.
+He is currently the Fire Chief of the Rhode Island TF Green International Airport and Senior Staff Instructor for the NH Fire Academy.
+Understanding Cultural Diffusion with “Generation Z” is just one module of the Extreme Leadership Series; Putting Out Fires Within Your Firehouse.